-I’m not sure what Oscar the Osprey just brought —merely his care and love?—but it’s plain he and his mate are a nurturing unit.
+I’m not sure what Orlando the Osprey just brought —merely his care and love?—but it’s plain he and his mate are a nurturing unit.

 The distance between us is just a bit too far for my Fujifilm XT-3’s 100-400mm zoom—which yields the 35mm equivalent of 600mm—but I’m not permitted to venture closer and the events it documents warmed my heart so much that I’m posting the grainy photographs anyhow.

 Years ago, we saw bird-lovers erecting an Osprey Platform far out in our favorite salt marsh; within two days, a nesting pair was building their dream home here.
 With a commanding view of salt marshes lining Lighthouse Cove, the Ospreys were soon perching on provided observation poles and patrolling the bay for prey.